smabuk/AdventOfCode/README.md

 Selecting a user will show a link to that users solution and change the GitHub button to point to their input data.

 ### Use
-Tries to solve for whatever is in the Input Area, so anyone can post in their own data and get a solution (if I've written one!).
+Tries to solve for whatever is in the Input Area, so anyone can paste in their own data and get a solution (if I've written one!).
 (May crash with invalid data)